Laguna1989/CodeNummies_Overview/readme.md

 preferred language.
 Of course, language syntax and some semantic details will be different.
 However, the transition should be straightforward.

+If you have a solution in a specific tool, please consider creating a Pull Request.
+Others might be interested as well.
+Additionally, it would be great to see the Code Nummies grow by the community.

 ## I found a typo/bug/issue in a Code Nummy!

-Nice.
 Thank you for taking a detailed look at the provided code and instructions.
 Please create an issue in the respective repository.
 If you already know a fix for the issue, please create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 .
 I am happy to improve the Nummies whenever possible.